-Pound summoned journalists to keep calm and not create alarm, ensuring that the coronavirus situation is being monitored and there is a margin of up to three months to make a drastic decision that may affect the Games.
+Pound summoned journalists to keep calm and not create alarm, ensuring that the coronavirus situation is being monitored and there is a margin of up to three months to make a drastic decision that can affect the Games.

-Stay calm, but don't rule out a drastic decision
+Keep calm, but don't rule out a drastic decision

-In an interview with The Associated Press, Pound spoke frankly about the coronavirus situation and its possible influence on the Olympics, calling for calm in the present moment, although without ruling out a drastic decision,
+In an interview with The Associated Press, Pound spoke candidly about the coronavirus situation and its possible influence on the Olympics, calling for calm in the present moment, although without ruling out a drastic decision,

 2-3 months to analyze the situation